 "I just came to get some of my things," Bilbo said, glancing from the ring to Thorin's dimly-lit face, and back again.
 "It's cold out, so I thought I might find a blanket.
 Give that back, why don't you?"

-Thorin scrutinized the thing, admiring its workmanship.
+Thorin scrutinized the piece of jewelry, admiring its workmanship.
 This was not ordinary gold, though most eyes would be fooled by its pretty, plain style.
 Maybe he should take it for himself.
 A ring of invisibility could be useful.

-"If you take my ring," Bilbo said, "after calling me a thief and a traitor for stealing your precious Arkenstone, I am going to be extremely irritated with you."
+"If you take my ring," Bilbo said, "after calling me a thief and a traitor for stealing your precious Arkenstone, I am going to be extremely cross with you."